gabrielmoris/docker/deployment-examples/README.md

 ## Deployment multiple containers with a Managed Remote Machine with AWS ECS.

+1. Prepare the container and upload it to docker hub

 - We have to make a change in the docker connection endpoint for ECS:
   `mongodb://${process.env.MONGODB_USERNAME}:${process.env.MONGODB_PASSWORD}@mongodb:27017/course-goals?authSource=admin`
   should be changed to: